rust-lang/rust/text/0000-non-exhaustive.md

 And it should *not* be marked as dead code, even if the compiler does mark it as dead and remove it.

+Note that this can *potentially* cause breaking changes if a user adds `#[deny(dead_code)]` to a match statement *and* the upstream crate removes the `#[non_exhaustive]` lint.
+That said, modifying warn-only lints is generally assumed to not be a breaking change, even though users can make it a breaking change by manually denying lints.

 ## Structs

 Like with enums, the attribute is essentially ignored in the crate that defines the struct, so that users can continue to construct values for the struct.
-However, this will prevent downstream users from constructing values or exhaustively matching values, because fields may be added to the struct in the future.
+However, this will prevent downstream users from constructing or exhaustively matching the struct, because fields may be added to the struct in the future.

+Additionally, adding `#[non_exhaustive]` to an enum variant will operate exactly the same as if the variant were a struct.

-For example, using our `Config` again:
+Using our `Config` again:

 ```rust
 #[non_exhaustive]